Evidence & safety

 Orena evidence and limitations; JAMA Dermatology facial exercise pilot study

-The reader wants practical context about "Why AI-supported focus suggestions should be explained with careful limits" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Careful limit: AI supported focus suggestions" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step